nwautier/RPICoinCounter/README.md

 ---------------

 Release Candidate 0.1.1 is now available!
-This is a fully-functioning version of the core product that runs in Python 3.4.3.
+This is a fully-functioning version of the core product that runs in Python 3.x.x.
+(Most Recently Tested in 3.6.1)

 Raspberry PI is currently unsupported.
 RPI support is the cornerstone of RC 0.2.0, slated for release whenever someone gets around to it.